am2089/Robot-Car-Embedded-Control-System-with-Bluetooth-Integration/README.md

 # Project Description:
-This project was my first with combing software and hardware.
+This project was my first with creating an App for a physical device.
 I decided I wanted to merge my new found Arduino skills with my iOS development knowledge to bring the two together.
 My interest in iOT helped me come up with this idea.
 I built a iOS App that acts as a controller which connects to the car via Bluetooth.
 I used the ArduinoBLE libraries to setup the connection on the Arduino side, and Core Bluetooth framework for the app.